esengendo/ticketanalysis/README.md

 # Predictive Analysis of IT Helpdesk Ticket Resolution Time

 ## Project Overview
 This project develops a machine learning model to predict the resolution time of IT helpdesk tickets.
 By analyzing historical data and ticket attributes, we aim to improve resource allocation, customer satisfaction, and operational efficiency.
+This project represents a practical application of data science to enhance IT helpdesk operations, driven by insights from Kaggle's dataset.

 ## Data Source
 The data used in this project is sourced from the IT Helpdesk Dataset available on Kaggle, which contains a rich history of IT helpdesk tickets.